 The sprint backlog.
 It is a list of requirements chosen by the team during the Sprint Planning meeting and should be fulfilled during the next sprint.
 The team needs a list of User Stories with the priorities and estimation equal to the team velocity.
 In sprint backlog, User Stories can be detailed and broken down into separate tasks.

 The product increment.
 The product is the ultimate measure of progress.
-Each sprint should add the functionality to the product while each product increment creates some business value for the organization.
+Each sprint should add functionality to the product while each product increment creates some business value for the organization.

 Other artifacts.
 Sometimes Scrum teams can have some additional artifacts like sprint burn-down charts and product burn-down charts.